Wapato Park was established in the early 1920’s as a public park after serving as an informal and private recreation facility since the late 1800’s.

 Over the past several years, frequent blooms of blue-green algae in Wapato Lake have produced potentially harmful toxins.
 Tacoma-Pierce County Health Department, which tracks water quality, has issued intermittent health advisories to warn people and pets to avoid areas of the lake that may have algae.

-In the May of 2017 Metro Parks hired a contractor to disburse alum, or aluminum sulfate, in the water.
+In May of 2017 Metro Parks hired a contractor to disburse alum, or aluminum sulfate, in the water.
 The alum binds with phosphorus in water and sediment, forming a cap of aluminum phosphate on the lakebed.
 One application of the treatment is expected to be effective for about five years.